tharkadharshana/RadiusEdge/TECHNICAL_DOCUMENTATION.md

 All AI flows are defined in `.ts` files within this directory and are marked with `'use server';`.
 They generally follow a pattern:
 1. Define input and output Zod schemas.
 2. Export TypeScript types inferred from these schemas.
-3. Define an `ai.definePrompt(...)` with input/output schemas and a Handlebars template for the prompt.
+3. Define an `ai.definePrompt(...)` with input/output schemas and a Handlebars template for the prompt, or implement custom logic.
 4. Define an `ai.defineFlow(...)` that takes the input schema, calls the prompt (or other logic), and returns data matching the output schema.
 5. Export an `async` wrapper function that calls the flow.
 This wrapper is what client components import and use.